Actor Danny Masterson must stand trial on 3 rape charges

-LOS ANGELES (AP) — A judge on Friday said “That ’70s Show” actor Danny Masterson must stand trial on three counts of rape.
+LOS ANGELES (AP) — A judge on Friday said “That ’70s Show” actor Danny Masterson must stand trial on three counts of rape after hearing days of dramatic and emotional testimony from three women who said he attacked them in 2001 and 2003.

-Los Angeles County Superior Court Judge Charlaine F. Olmedo made the determination in the fourth day of a preliminary hearing where the prosecution laid out its evidence.

-That included dramatic and emotional testimony from three women who took the stand to say that Masterson raped them in 2001 and 2003.

-Olmedo said she found the women’s testimony credible for the purposes of a preliminary hearing, where the bar for sufficient evidence is much lower than at trial.
+Los Angeles County Superior Court Judge Charlaine F. Olmedo made the determination after the prosecution laid out its evidence over four days.
+She said she found the women’s testimony credible for the purposes of a preliminary hearing, where the bar for sufficient evidence is much lower than at trial.

+The forthcoming trial will represent the rare prosecution of a Hollywood figure in the #MeToo era despite dozens of investigations by police and the Los Angeles district attorney, most of which have ended without charges.

-Masterson has denied the charges.
+Masterson denies the rape charges.
 His attorney, Thomas Mesereau, said Masterson had consensual sex with the women and that he would prove his client’s innocence.

-Mesereau declined to comment on the judge’s decision outside court.
+The actor had no visible reaction to the judge’s decision to send him to trial as he sat in court, with a small group of family and friends behind him.
+Mesereau declined to comment outside court.

 During the hearing, Mesereau repeatedly challenged the women on discrepancies in their stories in the years since they said they were raped and suggested that the prosecution was tainted by anti-religious bias against the Church of Scientology.